 You might have heard this phrase before: “If it’s not broken, don’t fix it.”

 The world we live in is constantly evolving!
-From emerging nonprofit fundraising software to the ever-changing digital marketing best practices (thank you, Google), the landscape is changing at lightspeed.
-What worked yesterday might still work today… but there’s a decent chance it won’t work as well as it could.
+From emerging nonprofit fundraising software to ever-changing digital marketing best practices, the landscape is changing at lightspeed.
+What worked yesterday might still work today, but there’s a decent chance there’s a better approach out there.

-Maybe your nonprofit’s staff needs a refresher on prospect research best practices (check out this Double the Donation guide) to improve their outreach process, or maybe an investment in updated prospect research tools might be the more appropriate fix.
-Or, maybe your small business staffers are losing track of lead information and need a solution ranging from a rundown on data entry best practices or a shiny new CRM to fill with contact information.
+Maybe your nonprofit’s staff wants to do more for their communities or work for an organization that promotes corporate philanthropy.
+Double the Donation recommends starting a matching gift program to engage your employees and improve your company’s reputation.
+Or, maybe your small business staffers are losing track of lead information and need a solution, ranging from a rundown on data entry best practices or a new CRM to fill with contact information.

 When staff members see that you’re receptive to their feedback, they’ll be more likely to continue providing that feedback.
-Further, being receptive to changes in your process, and even investing in new tools for your staffers or allowing your team to complete A/B testing, will keep your organization in line with the times.
+Further, being receptive to change, and even investing in new tools for your staffers, will keep your organization in line with the times.
 It’s a win-win!

 Take feedback into consideration.

 Often, employees are nervous about providing feedback about their managers and your organization’s internal processes.

 Can you blame them?
 Providing professional criticism to your boss is scary!

 However, eCardWidget’s guide to motivating employees points out that employees are motivated by having opportunities to be part of the office’s decision-making processes.
 This includes providing critique and suggestions about current processes.